 Ballet’s Secret Code

-And check out the accompanying channel with Tips from a Ballet Teacher also on YouTube
+Also, check out our YouTube channel with the free web series Tips from a Ballet Teacher.

 Accessible, Artistic, Empowering Discover the Method of Enrico Cecchetti through The Six Physical Principles of Classical Ballet